GreptimeTeam/docs/user-guide/concepts.md

 ## APIs

-Greptime DB provides multiple types of APIs to fit itself into your existing data stack.
+GreptimeDB provides multiple types of APIs to fit itself into your existing data stack.
 Currently, we have these approaches to access the database:

 - Database protocols: MySQL and PostgreSQL wire protocols are supported, use